 We have talked about making good study notes on this website before, and we really need to emphasize this to all college students.
 Making your study notes not only gives you a more personalized study material but also improves your recollection and understanding of the lecture materials.
 To put it simply, the golden rule of making good study notes is to write notes, not transcripts.

 There are a lot of different techniques and formats that can help organize your notes.
-Please see our in-depth article for good note taking .
 There is the Cornell Notes structure to help make your notes more organized in a single glance.
 You can also improve your skills in taking notes through mapping the ideas, giving you the ability to compare and contrast.
 There is also the classic sentence structured notes where you write the concepts and facts in a shorter and paraphrased manner.

 - Be strategic in preparation for the exams.

 One reason why it is good to enter groups and clubs is the ability to talk to upperclassmen or people who have sat down and listened to a faculty member’s lecture.
-You can ask about the structure, preferred exam types and tips.
-They can also share any notes that they have before, or at least point you to a good direction on how to tackle studying.
+You can ask about the structure, preferred exam types, and tips.
+They can also share any notes that they have before, or at least point you in a good direction on how to tackle studying.

 Another way to be more strategic is to concentrate on the items that will most likely come out on your test.
 If you can secure a syllabus, look at the table of contents and study the outline.
 After you have become familiar with the study items, you can use the syllabus as a quick directory of important materials.